matsen/teaching/courses/GS541/index.md

 ### Homework 1

-We could simulate for the comparative method and then implement the comparative method We could simulate sequences, then observe that long and longer branch lengths both lead to similar things.
-We could implement maximum parsimony and observe Felsenstein zone.

-Concepts:
-* phylogenetic signal
-* pulley principle
-* time trees vs not
-* The simulation-based perspective on phylogenetic likelihood
-* No "mainline" of evolution

 * Infer a phylogenetic tree from [measles data]({{ "/data/measles.fasta" | relative_url }}) using seaview.
 Write a little Python script to find the longest branch (a.k.a. edge) in the tree, and draw a version of that tree such that the longest branch is colored red.
 (ETE hints: [Node style](http://etetoolkit.org/docs/latest/tutorial/tutorial_drawing.html#node-style), [tree traversal](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html#traversing-browsing-trees), and [inline tree rendering](http://etetoolkit.org/ipython_notebook/) if you are using a Jupyter notebook.)